 Inst: Becca Spiro

-Earn graduate level credit from Adams State University through the Teacher Academy.
-This summer’s class is “Object Based Learning: Using Artwork to Enhance Classroom Curriculum.”
-Teachers will learn how to engage, inspire, and educate students through object based learning; how to create and realize lesson plans centered around artwork; and how to build a creative toolkit to connect students with artwork.
-The course may be used for salary advancement and recertification.
+Earn graduate level credit from Adams State University through BCA’s Teacher Academy.
+Teachers will learn how to engage, inspire, and educate students through object-based learning; how to create and realize lesson plans centered around artwork; and how to build a creative toolkit to connect students with artwork.
+The course may be used for salary advancement and re-certification.
 Upon successful completion of the course, teachers will earn one graduate credit.
+Register through breckcreate.org.

 If you are unable to schedule a field trip due to time constraints or physical distance, download one of our exhibition guides.
 This classroom-friendly guide is designed to spark conversation and encourage deep critical thinking among students of all ages, and as it is thematically cross-curricular, this resource is accessible to a range of teachers and students.